Last Minute Giving Tuesday Tips

 6. Thank Your Donors

-Take a moment to appreciate and acknowledge your donors, both during and after Giving Tuesday.
+Take a moment to appreciate and acknowledge your donors during and after Giving Tuesday.
 Send thank-you emails or personalized messages to express your gratitude for their contributions.

 7. Steward Your Supporters

 Don't let the momentum fade away after Giving Tuesday.
 Plan how you'll follow up with donors and keep them engaged with your organization's work.
-Share success stories and updates to show how their contributions are making a difference.In addition to sending them a Giving Tuesday specific thank you message, you should place them in a new donor welcome series.
-Through these welcome series, you can onboard new supporters and help them get to understand the value of your organization.
-Welcome emails are typically a series of 2-3 emails that include another thank you, a calendar of upcoming events and a survey that asks questions about their motivations for giving to your nonprofit.
-You may also consider adding an additional email where you invite them to join your monthly donor program.
+Share success stories and updates to show how their contributions make a difference.In addition to sending them a Giving Tuesday-specific thank you message, you should place them in a new donor welcome series.
+Through these welcome series, you can onboard new supporters and help them understand your organization's value.
+Welcome emails are typically a series of 2-3 emails that include another thank you, a calendar of upcoming events, and a survey that asks questions about their motivations for giving to your nonprofit.
+You may also consider adding an additional email inviting them to join your monthly donor program.

 Conclusion

-While it's ideal to have a Giving Tuesday campaign well-prepared in advance, these last-minute tips can help your nonprofit organization make the most of this generous day.
+While having a Giving Tuesday campaign well-prepared in advance is ideal, these last-minute tips can help your nonprofit organization make the most of this generous day.
 Craft a compelling story, leverage social media, collaborate with partners, create urgency, and ensure a seamless mobile experience.
-By implementing these strategies, you can maximize your campaign's success and continue making a positive impact on your community and beyond.
+By implementing these strategies, you can maximize your campaign's success and continue positively impacting your community and beyond.

-If you need any help or want to learn more, contact us to set up a consultation a find out how we can help your nonprofit with your fundraising and marketing strategies.
+If you need any help or want to learn more, contact us to set up a consultation and find out how we can help your nonprofit with your fundraising and marketing strategies.

 Digital Marketing Strategies: Amplifying Public-Sector Impact and Outreach